OPEC says pumping hard to bring oil price down

 Oil surged in March to $128 a barrel, the highest since 2008, as increased concern over the loss of Iranian oil due to tighter sanctions combined with supply hitches elsewhere.

-Prices have since fallen back, and Brent crude slipped by more than $1 a barrel to below $117 on Thursday.
+Prices have since fallen back and Brent crude was trading just below $118 on Thursday.

 "We are not happy with prices at this level because there will be destruction as far as demand is concerned," OPEC Secretary General Abdullah al-Badri told an energy conference.